 Physical Therapy, Strength and Conditioning

-How long does it take to recover from a quadriceps tendon rupture?
+How long does it take to recover from a quariceps tendon rupture?
 What are the upcoming challenges?
 When can I be back to normal again doing the activities that I love?
-I try to answer all of these questions for you as best as I can from my experiences.
+It cover all these questions as best as I can from my own experiences.

 Steven Gartner, author of Ruptured Quadder is his first published written work.
 Having ruptured his quadriceps tendon on two occasions, Steven felt compelled to document his injury recovery and write about his experiences.
 He wanted to have a resource available for others who are dealing with this injury.

 Steven was born in Tampa Florida and raised in both Berlin and Munich Germany as a child.
-When his father retired from the US Army, Steven moved to the Pacific Northwest and made Seattle Washington his home since the early 1980’s.
-He currently resides in Mukilteo, WA and spends his time hiking, bodybuilding, skiing and many other outdoor activities.
+When his father retired from the US Army, Steven moved to the Pacific Northwest and made Seattle Washington his home since the early 1980’s and spends his time hiking, bodybuilding, skiing and many other outdoor activities.